Marvin "Red" Burton: Early career

 Burton had a rough start to adulthood, and finding stable work was his biggest issue.
-“Without a dollar in the world” He bounced from job to job, taking whatever, he could.
+“Without a dollar in the world” he bounced from job to job, taking whatever he could.
 In 1905, he moved to Wortham with his wife and new baby and worked temporarily on a ranch.
 In 1913, Burton returned to Waco now with 2 children and his wife, and using eight years’ worth of savings, bought a plot of land and started building a homestead.
 After buying the land, Burton was without "money enough to buy... groceries".
 In 1913, Marvin signed up for the draft.

 World War I

 Before the start of the World War I, Burton was jobless and penniless.
 He spent a brief time pouring concrete for storm drains.
-When in 1914, Burton applied for a job with the Cleveland Construction Company.
+In 1914, Burton applied for a job with the Cleveland Construction Company.
 He did this after determinedly telling his wife, "I'm going to work at somethin'.
 I don't know what it does, I don't care what it pays.
 I'm going to work".
 He was never penniless again.
 Within three weeks on the job, Burton was promoted to foreman.
 He began to grow a reputation as a popular leader among his men.
 This newfound reputation helped Burton when he decided to move jobs in 1917.

 As America was entering WWI, Burton decided to take a job as foreman for The Grace Company.
 The company had been assigned by the United States government to build an airfield at Richfield, a few miles west of Waco.
 Burton was there for only two and a half weeks when he was suddenly drafted to work for the Waco Police Department.